stainless-api/bug-squash-go/PROMPT.md

 do at Stainless.

-A contributor has been trying to add support for idempotency to the Stainless Go client library for Increase.
+A contributor has been trying to add support for idempotency to the Stainless Go client library for Acme.
 They've got some WIP code as shown in this repo.

 But some tests are failing now, and they're not sure why, or what to do next.